drillby/automatization_of_pc/README.md

 ## IDEAS:
 * Shell script that will run local server for Spotify and will open wanted web page
 * Shell script that will take param and return google search results with given params
+* Create function for creating tekore.cfg
+* Implement adding album to queue
-* Implement adding more song to queue to website
+* Implement adding playlist to queue

 ## ISSUES:
 * Fix adding albums to queue